leogiraldimg/az900-exam-preparation/README.md

   - Provides the most flexibility
   - Organizations determine where to run their applications
   - Organizations control security, compliance, or legal requirements
+  - Company can augment on-premises resources by providing overflow capacity

 #### Describe cloud benefits and considerations